 Sally MacKinnon is a fully qualified surfing, yoga and fitness instructor who lives and works in the mountains and on the beaches of South East Queensland, Australia.
 She has a PhD in Adult Education and a Masters degree in Social Ecology, both of which she is finally learning to integrate with love into her regular classes and retreats.

 I learned to surf at the age of 46 after a lifetime of longing and I am eternally grateful for the opportunity to both free surf and teach surfing nearly every day.
 I made a mid-life career change from professional environmental activism and consulting to surfing, yoga and fitness (through Your Fitness Friend and Surf Easy) at around the age of 50 so I could spend the second half of my life laughing and playing with Mother Nature.
 I have a PhD in Education – Adult Learning – from the University of Technology Sydney (UTS, 2004) and I am also a Mental Health First Aider.

-Scott Johnson is originally from Grafton in Northern NSW, Australia.
+Scotty Johnson is originally from Grafton in Northern NSW, Australia.
 He grew up on the Clarence River and tasted the water from an early age, both fresh and salt, weekdays in the river and weekends at the beach.
 He has spent 29 years at sea on various craft and witnessed first-hand the vastness of nature’s offerings.
 He has a passion for photography and aims to capture the beauty that surrounds us in and out of the water.
 Scotty recently took up surfing and finds it to be a sincere challenge for the mind, body and soul.
 He relishes and embraces the challenges presented by nature and surfing.

 Huon MacKinnon-Farnworth has been a creative soul since he was very young, particularly in the areas of music, drama, photography and multi-media.
 He grew up in the rolling green hills of Beechmont in South East Queensland and is a happily-casual surfer and body boarder.
 He is currently studying Education majoring in Drama and History Teaching and is engaged to his childhood sweetheart Sammy.